Multipass Tutorial - macOS

 Launch from a Blueprint to run Docker containers

 Some environments require a lot of configuration and setup.
 Multipass Blueprints are instances with a deep level of customization.
-The Docker Blueprint, for example, is a pre-configured Docker environment with a Portainer container already running.
-We can launch an instance using the Docker Blueprint by running multipass launch docker --name docker-dev
+For example, the Docker Blueprint is a pre-configured Docker environment with a Portainer container already running.

-to note down the IP of the new instance.
+Once that’s done, run multipass info docker-dev to note down the IP of the new instance.

 $ multipass launch docker --name docker-dev